-Enter the length, width, height, and cost per square foot of the carport into the calculator to determine the cost, and if the cost and any three of the other variables are known, the calculator can also evaluate the remaining variable.
+Enter the length, width, and cost per square foot of the carport into the calculator to determine the total cost.
+If the total cost and any two of the other variables are known, the calculator can also evaluate the remaining variable.

 Carport Cost Formula

-The following formula is used to calculate the cost of a carport:
+The following formula is used to estimate the cost of a (rectangular) carport based on covered area and a cost per square foot:

 Variables:

-• L is the length of the carport
+- L is the length of the carport (ft)

-• W is the width of the carport
+- W is the width of the carport (ft)

 What is a Carport Cost?